 The S-101 Feature Catalogue also provides encoders with an Update Information feature that is used to represent a change to the information shown.

 The intention of the Update Information feature is to show the extent of changes contained in either updates or new editions of S-101 datasets.
 This is separate to the highlighting mechanism described in the previous clause and is optionally included by data producers in ENCs.

-EXAMPLE: The ENC update contains updates to various features that adjoined the feature that was actually updated.
-In this case, the producer will use an Update Information feature to indicate the actual feature that was affected and a brief description of the changes.
+For example, when an ENC update contains updates to various features that adjoin a feature that was actually update, the producer will use an Update Information feature to indicate the actual feature that was affected and a brief description of the changes.

+The ‘Update Review’ IMS must be implemented to allow update information features to be portrayed and reviewed on demand.

-Non-HO (Non-ENC) Chart Information
+Non-official (Non-ENC) Chart Information

 Non-official data added to existing official ENC data to augment the chart information must be distinguished from the official information as follows: